SNF-Root/VPD-ICPMS/README.md

 Save all components (and spare parts) that you do not install.
 You will need some of these materials later.

-#### Step 1.2: Print and Install Parts For Wafer Holder
+#### Step 2.1.2: Print and Install Parts For Wafer Holder

-There are four 3D printed compoentns required for the wafer holder:
+There are four 3D printed components required for the wafer holder:

 - 001_Wafer_Holder_Base
 - 002_Wafer_Holder_2_inch_Chuck